List of content you will read in this article:

 Unzip command will overwrite the Existing Files

 Let's pretend you've already unzipped a ZIP file, and you're repeating the process:

 Unzip will prompt you to overwrite only the existing file, all records, skip the extraction of the existing file, skip the extraction of all files, or rename the current file by default.

 Using the -o method if you want to erase current files without prompting:

 With this alternative, proceed with caution.
 Changes to the files will be missed if you make them.

-Assume you've already unzipped a ZIP file and made modifications to certain files, but you've even erased a few files by mistake.
-You want to retain the updates and recover the files that were removed from the ZIP directory.
+Assume you've already unzipped a ZIP file and modified certain files, but you've even erased a few files by mistake.
+You want to retain the updates and recover the files removed from the ZIP directory.